Making Sense of the Support at Home Program in Aged Care

 • Reduce manual work and avoid costly mistakes

-Many providers are also delivering services across multiple programs, which is where overlap with disability support software becomes important.
-Having one platform that understands both environments can make a huge difference, especially when working with associated providers.
+Many providers deliver services across multiple programs, which is where overlap with disability support software becomes important.
+Having one platform that understands both environments makes a huge difference..

 With the shift to Support at Home, having the right home care software which Australian-based providers can rely on is more important than ever.
 Systems need to reflect Australian funding rules, reporting requirements, and workforce realities — not be adapted from overseas models.

-At VIPS Care (internal link), we’ve built our software specifically for this aged care environment.
+At VIPS Care, we’ve built our software specifically for this aged care environment- collaboratively with our provider partners.
 We understand the challenges providers are facing because we’ve been working alongside the sector as these changes have unfolded.

-The Support at Home program is still evolving, but one thing is clear: aged care providers with the right systems in place will be better equipped to adapt, stay compliant with aged care standards, and focus on delivering great care.
+The Support at Home program is still evolving, but one thing is clear: aged care providers with the right systems in place will be better equipped to adapt, stay compliant with aged care standards, focus on delivering great care- and thrive.